Phase III Study of Sacituzumab Govitecan (IMMU-132) in Refractory/Relapsed Triple-Negative Breast Cancer

 - Women of childbearing potential or fertile men unwilling to use effective contraception during study and up to three months after treatment discontinuation in women of child-bearing potential and six months in males post last study drug.

 - Patients with non-melanoma skin cancer or carcinoma in situ of the cervix are eligible, while patients with other prior malignancies must have had at least a 3-year disease-free interval.

 - Patients known to be HIV positive, hepatitis B positive, or hepatitis C positive.

-- Infection requiring intravenous antibiotic use within one week of enrollment.
+- Infection requiring antibiotic use within one week of randomization.